The journey from idea, ‘pen to paper’, to publication.

 Getting a book published is not an ‘overnight’ process; patience and tenacity, clearly, are significant requisites.
 And, while self motivation and a willingness to proactively promote your own work are a ‘must’, a certain degree of humbleness is also required to manage the ‘reality checks’ along the way.

 Publishing is not a journey anyone can make entirely alone and synchronising the right support is as significant as writing the book in the first place (among other things, even for those who self publish, finding a good ‘proof- reader’ is an absolute must, everyone has ‘blind spots’).
+I have learnt so much, and continue to do so, as I travel through the process – the journey of learning and discovery is ongoing.

 My leap of faith has brought many challenges but also many pleasant surprises and, as my publishing journey continues to unfold, I am sure there will be many interesting and exciting encounters, learning curves and revelations yet to transpire.